Sandra Laugier

+Career

-Laugier received Habilitation à Diriger des Recherches from the Université Paris I Panthéon-Sorbonne (1997) and PhD from Paris-Sorbonne University (1990).
+Laugier received Habilitation à Diriger des Recherches (HDR) from the Université Paris I Panthéon-Sorbonne (1997) and PhD from Paris-Sorbonne University (1990).
 She was a visiting graduate student at Harvard University and an undergraduate student at the Ecole Normale Supérieure.

-Laugier has held several positions at the Centre National de la Recherche Scientifique (CNRS), including Deputy Director of the Division for Humanities and Social Sciences (INSHS) from 2010 to 2017 and a Special Adviser “Science in Society” to the President of CNRS from 2016 to 2017.
-One of the founders of the Institut du Genre at the CNRS, Laugier served as its President from 2012 to 2018 and as the President of the Scientific Council from 2018 to 2022.
+Laugier has held several positions at the Centre National de la Recherche Scientifique (CNRS), including deputy director of the Division for Humanities and Social Sciences (INSHS) from 2010 to 2017 and a Special Adviser “Science in Society” to the president of CNRS from 2016 to 2017.
+One of the founders of the Institut du Genre at the CNRS, Laugier served as its president from 2012 to 2018 and as the president of the Scientific Council from 2018 to 2022.
 She has also served as an expert for the European Commission and as a panelist for the European Research Council (ERC).

 Laugier is the author of numerous publications on ordinary language philosophy (Ludwig Wittgenstein, John L. Austin), moral philosophy (moral perfectionism, ethics of care), American philosophy (Stanley Cavell, Henry David Thoreau, Ralph Waldo Emerson), gender studies, popular culture (TV series), and, more recently, on democracy and civil disobedience.
-She is the French translator of most of Stanley Cavell’s work.
+She is the French translator of most of Stanley Cavell’s work and is one of his estate's executors.

-Laugier has taught at various universities around the world, including as a Visiting Professor at Toronto University (2022), Boston University (2019) and at Sapienza University of Rome (2019), a Visiting Research Fellow at the Max Planck Institute (Berlin), Distinguished Visiting Professor at Johns Hopkins University, Visiting Professor at Pontifical University (Lima), and Visiting Professor “Chaire invitée” at the Facultés Saint-Louis (Bruxelles).
+Laugier has taught at various universities around the world, including as a visiting professor at Toronto University (2022), Boston University (2019) and at Sapienza University of Rome (2019), a visiting research fellow at the Max Planck Institute (Berlin), distinguished visiting professor at Johns Hopkins University, visiting professor at Pontifical University (Lima), and visiting professor “Chaire invitée” at the Facultés Saint-Louis (Bruxelles).

 Since 2019, she has been the principal investigator of the ERC programme Demoseries devoted to the philosophy of TV series.

-Laugier is an editor of two book series: TV-Philosophy, published by Exeter Press (with Robert Sinnerbrink and Martin Shuster) and Philoséries, published by Vrin (with Sylvie Allouche).
+Laugier is the editor of two-book series: TV-Philosophy, published by Exeter Press (with Robert Sinnerbrink and Martin Shuster) and Philoséries, published by Vrin (with Sylvie Allouche).

-She is member of Editorial/ Scientific Board of Archives de Philosophie, and British Journal for the History of Philosophy, Iride, Revue de Métaphysique et de Morale, Multitudes, Espace Temps.
+She is a member of editorial / scientific board of Archives de Philosophie, British Journal for the History of Philosophy, European Journal of Pragmatism and American Philosophy, Iride, Revue de Métaphysique et de Morale, and Multitudes.
+Additionally, she is a member of the scientific committee of Vocabulaire européen des philosophies, dictionnaire des intraduisibles, ed.
+Barbara Cassin (Le Seuil/Le Robert, 2004).

+She is also a member of the scientific council of "Citéphilo" (Lille), "PHILOSOPHIA" (St Emilion) and La fondation Maison des sciences de l'homme (FMSH) (Paris).
+Additionally, she serves as a member of the jury of the Monaco Philosophy Prize.

-Laugier is also a columnist at the French journal Libération.
+Laugier is a columnist at the French journal Libération.